 A safe driver is a cheaper driver.
-Following the rules of the road as well as those enforced on teen drivers greatly diminishes accidents and encourages safe driving.
-A personal injury trial attorney reminds us that the most important person in a teen’s driving experience is a parent, so parents need to constantly reinforce the need to drive safely and without distractions.
+Following the rules of the road and those enforced on teen drivers greatly diminishes accidents and encourages safe driving.
+A personal injury trial attorney reminds us that a parent is the most crucial person in a teen’s driving experience.
+Parents must constantly reinforce the need to drive safely and without distractions.
 The National Highways Traffic Safety Administration (NHTSA) advises these rules for teen safety:

 - No phone use